 Struggling with everyday stress or low mood, or more extreme mental health concerns?
 Talk therapy with a Clinical Psychologist has proven results, whether for learning new strategies for coping with emotions or finding ongoing support to navigate the challenges life throws us all.
-Clinical Psychology overlaps in many ways with traditional counselling, but a Psychologist can offer a bespoke treatment using a range of empirically validated techniques to help you relieve symptoms and find a new path to enhance your overall wellbeing.
+A variety of techniques from an array of treatments offers exploration of personalities and histories, providing tools for management of symptoms and stressors.

 A head injury, stroke, or other neurological disease bring with them cognitive changes or new challenges to previous lifestyles.
-Many people report feeling no longer themselves and having to adjust to a new way of living with an unwelcome injury.
-Clinical neuropsychology has two aims: to test your cognitive strengths to help you compensate for any new cognitive weaknesses, and to help you adapt and discover a lifestyle you want despite lasting injury.
+Many people report feeling no longer themselves and having to adjust to a new way of living with an unwelcomed injury.
+Clinical neuropsychology has two aims: to test your cognitive strengths to help you compensate for any new cognitive weaknesses, and to help you adapt and discover a quality lifestyle despite lasting injury.